About the MSYO

 Conductors and Coaches

-Ryan Murray, Music Director & Symphony Orchestra Conductor
+Ryan Murray, Music Director, Symphony Orchestra Conductor, and Chamber Ensemble Coach

 Donald C. Grishaw, Concert Orchestra Conductor

-Ella Webb, Wind Specialist and Chamber Groups Coach
+Ella Webb, Wind Specialist and Chamber Ensemble Coach

-MSYO is a season-long commitment and consistent attendance and preparation at rehearsals is essential to performance quality, educational value, morale of ensemble and retention of membership.
+MSYO is a season-long commitment.
+Consistent attendance and preparation at rehearsals is essential to performance quality, educational value, morale of ensemble and retention of membership.

 Cost & Volunteer Hours

-MSYO tuition is $400 per year (due Sept.
-30, 2015).
+MSYO tuition is $400 per year.
 Families with more than one child participating in any given year will receive a 20% sibling discount after the first full tuition.
 Tuition covers a only fraction of our costs.
 To keep tuition as low as possible, each family is asked to volunteer a minimum of 6 hours or provide equivalent services for the season.
-More info can be found in MSYO Handbook.
+More information can be found in the MSYO Handbook.

 Financial Aid & Scholarships

 A limited amount of financial aid based on need is available.
 Financial aid requests will be reviewed in the order they are received.
-To apply download the form and submit together will all requested paperwork by September 30, 2015.
-More info can be found in MSYO Handbook.
+To apply for financial aid, please complete the financial aid form and follow the directions listed in the registration packet.